Industrial Cooling Systems

 Artificial Aquifer Recharge: The Future of Water Reservoirs

-This technology allows, at very low costs, purifying surface runoff water through a treatment lagoon, where the water is collected during rainy season, and after the lagoon treatment the water is rapidly infiltrated into underground aquifers through wells, to be used during droughts or in dry season.
+This technology allows, at very low costs, surface runoff water to be purified through a treatment lagoon, where the water is collected during rainy season, and after the lagoon treatment, the water is rapidly infiltrated into underground aquifers through wells, to be used during droughts or in dry season.

 The world is facing an important problem: water scarcity.
 During rainy seasons, most of the water that falls to the ground goes unused, and ends up being wasted.

 An efficient way to take advantage of rain water that is currently lost is to store the water underground through direct aquifer infiltration.
 This process consists of collecting surface runoff rainwater, injecting it through wells, and storing it underground.
 While this process is efficient, it has a big limitation: to directly inject collected water into the aquifers and store the water underground, the water must be of the highest quality.

-Crystal Lagoons has developed a technology that allows surface runoff water to be treated and purified at very low costs through a crystal clear lagoon, so that water can rapidly infiltrate the underground aquifers through wells, complying with strict infiltration regulations.
-Subsequently, the water stored in the aquifers can be pumped to the surface for use in agriculture, mining and sanitary purposes.
+Crystal Lagoons has developed a technology that allows surface runoff water to be treated and purified at very low costs through a pristine clear lagoon, so that water can rapidly infiltrate the underground aquifers through wells, complying with strict infiltration regulations.
+Subsequently, the water stored in aquifers can be pumped to the surface for use in agriculture, mining and sanitary purposes.
 This provides a reliable and high quality water supply in times of drought or water shortage.

 Crystal Lagoons City

 The Crystal Lagoons City is a conceptual project that brings together different recreational and industrial applications of the technologies we offer, in both the public and private sectors.

-The Crystal Lagoons city is a conceptual project that brings together all the different recreational and industrial applications of the technologies Crystal Lagoons offers, in both the public and private sectors; and for local communities to benefit from clean energy and water at very low costs, solving large global problems, while enjoying all the benefits of an idyllic beach lifestyle that Crystal Lagoons’ technology provides.
+The Crystal Lagoons city is a conceptual project that brings together all the different recreational and industrial applications of the technologies Crystal Lagoons offers, in both the public and private sectors; and for local communities to benefit from clean energy and water at very low costs, solving large global problems, while enjoying all the benefits of an idyllic beach lifestyle that Crystal Lagoons technology provides.